ghc/ghc/docs/users_guide/ghci.rst

     if possible.
-In this mode, if the inferred type is constrained by any interactive class (``Num``, ``Show``, ``Eq``, ``Ord``, ``Foldable``, or ``Traversable``), the constrained type variable(s) are defaulted according to the rules described under :ghc-flag:`-XExtendedDefaultRules`.
+In this mode, if the inferred type is constrained by any interactive class (``Num``, ``Show``, ``Eq``, ``Ord``, ``Foldable``, or ``Traversable``), the constrained type variable(s) are defaulted according to the rules described under :extension:`ExtendedDefaultRules`.
     This mode is quite useful when the inferred type is quite general (such as for ``foldr``) and it may be helpful to see a more concrete instantiation.